konstaronkko/visual-recognition-mattilanniemi/README.md

 Open the Visual Recognition by pressing "Launch tool"

-You will see 3 classifiers ready.
-This is the default Visual recognition set up, so in addition to the general classifier it is able to recognize food and faces.
+You will see some classifiers ready.
+This is the default Visual recognition set up, so in addition to the general classifier it is able to recognize food, faces, and some beta features.

 Let's create our own classifier by clicking in "Create Model".